 Motivation 7.1.
 [SLO 7 Irrationality: the Pythagorean scandal] The geometry course is an excellent place to organize historically and conceptually the college students' understanding of irrational and transcendental numbers (Section 10).
-Two or more magnitudes are commensurable if they share a common measure.
+Two or more magnitudes are commensurable if they share a common measure28.
 Two feet and three feet are commensurable, each being a multiple of a foot; but the diagonal and side of a square are incommensurable.
 Thus, the irrationality of $\sqrt{2}$ is usually attributed to 5th century BCE Pythagoreans.
 Eudoxus found a way to define the ratio between incommensurables in the 4th century BCE and expounded in Euclid Book V on proportion, a couple of generations later.
 Crucially, this was a study of 'magnitudes' of various dimensions.
 The notion of ascribing a number to a measure of area was only adopted in geometry during the 19th century AD and put on a firm footing by Stolz and Pasch as expounded in [Hil62].
 A beauty of Hilbert's approach is that he shows that (a suitable translation) of the (first order) axioms of Euclidean geometry allow the measure of area in any Euclidean plane (Notation 3.10) by interpreting a field into the plane.
 In Section 10, we will note how the real numbers provide the most commonly used example.
 For further background on Greek study of irrational numbers see [Smo08].

 The proof of the side-splitter theorem (Theorem 6.0.8.) is difficult because the meaning of ratio between two incommensurable sides is obscure at best.
-To solve this problem, Hilbert defines geometrically a multiplication of line segments.
+To solve this problem, Hilbert defines geometrically a multiplication of line segments to give a line segment.
 Identify the collection of all congruent line segments and choose a representative segment OA for this class.
-There are three distinct historical steps. i) In Greek mathematics numbers (i.e. $1, 2, 3 \ldots$ ) and magnitudes of various kinds( 'length', 'area', 'volume') are incomparable categories.
+There are three distinct historical steps29. i) In Greek mathematics numbers (i.e., 1, 2, 3...) and magnitudes of various kinds ('length', 'area', 'volume') are incomparable categories.
 Numbers simply count the number of some unit; the unit varies from situation to situation.
-For them the notion of assigning a number as the length of the diagonal of a unit square is incomprehensible. ii) Hilbert introduces an addition and multiplication on line segments and proves the geometric theorems to show that these operations (on line segments 0A on a fixed line) satisfy the field axioms except for the existence of an additive inverse. iii) Finally define the additive inverse.
+For them the notion of assigning a number as the length of the diagonal of a unit square is incomprehensible. ii) Hilbert introduces an addition and multiplication on line segments and proves the geometric theorems to show that these operations (on line segments 0A on a fixed line) satisfy the field axioms except for the existence of an additive inverse.
+Here the points on fixed ray represent the positive elements (numbers) in the field,) iii) Finally define the additive inverse.
 Then both positive and negative numbers are identified with points on a line.